top of page

 Pictured: EPAS students counting the student ballots for both the referendum and main election.

-The results from this election from Seevic and Palmer's and the combined result will be posted soon, alongside an analysis of these results.
+The results from this election will be posted soon, alongside an analysis.
 Stay tuned!

 Man in cowboy hat voting at a booth, smiling; "Ballot Box" text visible.
 Background with "STUDENT CENTRAL" sign.
 Casual setting.